ZobairArib/Expense-Tracker-app/README.md

-**ExpenseTracker Pro** is a lightweight Python-based solution engineered to simplify personal financial logging.
+**ExpenseTracker** is a lightweight Python-based solution engineered to simplify personal financial logging.
 Utilizing a modern graphical interface, the application enables users to record transactions seamlessly while automatically generating structured Excel reports for comprehensive data analysis.